ethanmclark1/ethanmclark1/README.md

 ### About Me
 🔭 Currently, I'm a graduate student in the [Cooperative Robotic Systems lab](https://www.public.asu.edu/~yzhan442/CRS.html) at Arizona State University, where I'm focused on developing cooperative multi-agent systems.
 🌱 I'm always eager to expand my knowledge and skills in the field of AI.
-Some topics that I'm currently exploring include offline reinforcement learning, unsupervised learning, and generative AI (of course).
+Some topics that I'm currently exploring include offline reinforcement learning, unsupervised learning, and generative AI.
 📚 I'm also an avid reader and always on the lookout for new book recommendations.
 Ask me about my recent favorite book or suggest one that you've enjoyed!
-🍄 In addition to AI and reading, I'm also interested in bonsai and mushroom cultivating.
+🍄 In addition to AI and reading, I'm also interested in nuclear fusion research, bonsai, and mushroom cultivation.
 💬 Ask me anything about AI!
 I love to chat the philosophical or the theoretical!

 ### Skills and Tools